Angela Lynn Douglas: Los Angeles (1970–1972)

 In 1970, Douglas formed the Transsexual and Transvestite Action Organization (TAO, later Transsexual Action Organization) to amplify and support trans people and their struggles.
 It was originally headquartered in Los Angeles.
+One of the early members was Canary Conn, who quickly became disillusioned with the organization and left.

 The TAO was a radical and militant organization, calling for confrontational protests and street demonstrations.
-Early actions included blocking the entrance to a showing of the film Myra Breckinridge to protest the movie's portrayal of a transsexual by a cisgender actor, and protesting Los Angeles welfare officials' refusal to continue aid to "men dressed as women".
+Early actions included blocking the entrance to a showing of the film Myra Breckinridge to protest the movie's portrayal of a trans woman played by a cisgender actress, and protesting Los Angeles welfare officials' refusal to continue aid to "men dressed as women".

 In 1970, the TAO persuaded the Californian Peace and Freedom Party to include "the right to determine the uses of one's body, as in sex changes operations and others" in its platform and the Socialist Workers Party to denounce arrests for "cross-dressing."